stef7773/stef7773/README.md

 - 👋 Hi, I’m @stef7773
-- 👀 I’m interested in a Tesla career
+- 👀 I’m interested in Github copilot
 - 🌱 I’m currently learning Kde
-- 💞️ I’m looking to collaborate on Tesla
+- 💞️ I’m looking to collaborate in Languages (french, spanish, english and italian)
 - 📫 How to reach me +593982630024

 <!---